InfiniteCuriosity/NumericEnsembles/cran-comments.md

 * Please ensure that your functions do not write by default or in your examples/vignettes/tests in the user's home filespace (including the package directory and getwd()).
 * This is not allowed by CRAN policies.
 Please omit any default path in writing functions.
 In your examples/vignettes/tests you can write to tempdir().
-This took a very large amount of work, but is fiexed.
+This took a very large amount of work, but is fixed.
 Nothing writes to the user's home filespace now, it all writes to tempdir1.

+* 0.9.2 updated the vignette so the code runs correctly, and corrected /R/NumericEnsembles.R code, so that set.seed runs correctly. (there was a line of code that was randomizing the data, that has been fixed).